Hello all, happy New Year!

-- Peel the skin from the carrots and parsnip and roughly chop them into thumb size rough pieces.
+- Peel the skin off from the carrots and parsnip and roughly chop them into thumb-size pieces.

-- Without removing the skin, chop the courgette into similar pieces.
+- Chop the courgette into similar pieces.
+Slice the red sweet-pepper in strips.

-- Peel the skin from the Jerusalem artichokes and cut them into rough thumb size pieces.
+- Peel the skin off from the Jerusalem artichokes and cut them into pieces.

-- Put all the ingredients in a baking tray.
-Add the olive oil and salt to taste along with the spices and mix it all well.
-Put it in the oven for about 30-40 minutes in 180º.
+- Put all the ingredients in a tray.
+Add the olive oil, a pinch of salt to taste, and the spices.
+Mix it all well and cook them in the oven for about 30-40 minutes in 180 Cº.